2Latinos/nuntius/README.md

 ## Options for the mock process

-The following allow you to configure the interaction between the mock and mocked processes, as well as other elements for debugging:
+The following parameters allow you to configure the interaction between the mock and mocked processes, as well as other elements for debugging:

 * `passthrough`: when `true` (default: `true`) all messages received by the mock process are passed through to the mocked process,